bcc-code/BMM-Website/README.md

 ```
 ...
 A new browser tab should now open

+4. We use 127.0.0.1 instead of localhost because browsers are less strict about https.
-4. It might happen that chrome requires localhost to use https.
+It might happen that chrome requires localhost to use https.
 That happens especially if you use a local version of the API.
 In that case you can remove that again on chrome://net-internals/#hsts

 ____________________________________________